Sponsorships Elephants

 Our godchild Madiba for K.M.

 Madiba was rescued in Botswana, found in a riverbed with a deep head wound.
-He was only a few days old and confused.
-He could only walk in circles and was abandoned by his elephant family, who had apparently given up hope of his survival.
+He was only a few days old and confused, could only walk in circles and was abandoned by his elephant family, who had apparently given up hope of his survival.
 Madiba now lives happily in the wild.

 + More